ibm-cloud-docs/vmware-service/vmaas/mt_pricing.md

 Metering is for the full potential size of the resource for the time period that the resource is used.

-For example, a on-demand VDC is created with a resource limit of 100 vCPU and 800 GB RAM.
+For example, an on-demand VDC is created with a resource limit of 100 vCPU and 800 GB RAM.
 The data center has no VMs running on it, so you do not receive a charge for the vCPU and RAM.
 If an 8 vCPU with 8 GB virtual machine (VM) is started, metering is calculated for the size of that VM.
 If the VM uses fewer resources than the ones assigned to it, metering is applicable to the full size of the VM.

 ### Allocation
 {: #mt_pricing-term-alloc}